fastai/fastcore/README.md

 ### Testing

 fastcore's testing module is designed to work well with [nbdev](https://nbdev.fast.ai), which is a full literate programming environment built on Jupyter Notebooks.
-That means that your tests, docs, and code all live together in the same notebook. fastcore and nbdev's approach to testing starts with the premise that your all your tests should pass.
+That means that your tests, docs, and code all live together in the same notebook. fastcore and nbdev's approach to testing starts with the premise that all your tests should pass.
 If one fails, no more tests in a notebook are run.

 Tests look like this: